Prostate cancer basics

 Men of any age who are concerned about prostate cancer should talk to a doctor about whether screening is right for them.
 As for when to start these conversations, experts agree that it should be based on a man's personal risk for prostate cancer.
 Most recommend starting at:

-• Age 40 to 45 if a man is Black or has a family history of prostate cancer, particularly in a first-degree relative (father, brother) who was diagnosed before age 65
+• Age 40 if a man is Black or has a family history of prostate cancer, particularly in a first-degree relative (father, brother) who was diagnosed before age 65

-• As early as age 40 if a man is known or likely to carry a gene mutation such as BRCA1 or BRCA2
+• Age 40 if a man is known or likely to carry a gene mutation such as BRCA1 or BRCA2

 Are there different types of prostate cancer?